 On the other hand, we feel happy and balanced, and the world feels as perfect as it ever can be.
 This extraordinary feeling is known as a mystical experience.
 Still, it is, above all, a message of our own body and part of the millions of years old psychic mechanism of psychic evolving.
 Psychedelics can also cause a similar effect artificially.
 Experience should be the start of our adulthood, but it is too weak to live permanently.
 Because our culture sees human development as a process, not an event, the experience remains a mystery.

-The hypothesis of genetic defect assumes this termination is an error somewhere in our growth mechanism.
-The failure means that all people, including those who never experience the same, have a hereditary growth disorder: some have time to experience a bit of it, but most nothing.
-So we don’t grow up because we don’t detach ourselves from the psychological protective mechanisms of adulthood like previous human species.
-If real adulthood worked, the mechanisms supporting growth (e.g. volition, cognition, and ego) would disappear.
+My hypothesis of genetic defect assumes that the transient nature of the mystical experience reveals an error somewhere in our growth mechanism.
+The failure means that all people, including those who never experience that, have a hereditary mental growth disorder.
+Some of us have a short experience; most recognise nothing.
+Experiencing signifies nothing supernatural, but that we detach ourselves from the psychological protective mechanisms of adulthood.
+Unfortunately, this mechanism only partially works appropriately.
+That is why it isn’t easy to understand.
+If it worked, the tools supporting our growth (e.g. volition, cognition, and ego) would disappear for good.
 They would also make many learned things disappear: learning and memory skills would be replaced by instincts.
-Man would experience the world independently without aids that would simplify our observations.
-The mechanism of consciousness, which is a cornerstone civilisation, is intended only as a temporary protection for adults.
-The function of consciousness is really to simplify a complex world for a child.
-Nature and people would certainly suffer less if we accepted ourselves as we are and did not try to pretend to be something we are not.
+We would experience the world independently without aids that simplify distort our observations.
+The mechanism of consciousness, a cornerstone of civilisation, reveals intended only as temporary protection.
+The idea of consciousness is to facilitate life for children.
+We would undoubtedly suffer less if we accepted our defects and did not try to pretend to be something we are not.